Stem0794/calendar_extension_everhour/README.md

 3. Use the **Summary** tab to assign meetings to projects
 4. View project totals in the **Project Hours** tab
 5. Export your data if needed for reporting
+6. In the **Projects** tab, enter your Everhour API token and each project's task ID

 > Tip: Add custom **keywords** when creating projects to auto-link new meetings in future weeks.